 Working with actors and non-actors to blur fiction and non-fiction

-According to Collonge, Hogg is “very good at blurring the line between fiction and reality because she invites performers to explore parts of themselves with the character as opposed to other filmmakers who construct the character.
+According to Collonge, Hogg is “very good at blurring the line between fiction and reality.
+She invites performers to explore parts of themselves with the character as opposed to other filmmakers who construct the character.
 It comes from inside out, not from outside in.
 It’s not, ‘Oh, I’d like to be that cool guy.’
-It’s more what is it that you really want to express that’s inside you that will come out, whether it’s exploring addiction, exploring inequality.”22 In our interview, Collonge talked about how Hogg used elements of Tom Hiddleston’s own life to craft his character Edward in Archipelago.
+It’s more what is it that you really want to express that’s inside you that will come out, whether it’s exploring addiction, exploring inequality.”22 In our interview, Collonge talked about how Hogg used elements of Tom Hiddleston’s own life to craft his character in Archipelago.
 23

 With The Souvenir, Hogg helped Swinton Byrne immerse herself in the diaries, music, and images of Hogg’s own youth, but did not show her the story document; meanwhile, Tom Burke, who plays Anthony, saw the story document and had deep discussions about it with Hogg prior to the shoot.
 25